Mujidatdada/credential-stuffing-mitigation/readme.md

 Log groups created in CloudWatch.

-Manual API calls have triggered WAF, but logs do not appear.
+Manual API calls have not triggered WAF, so logs do not appear.

 Seeking guidance on debugging AWS WAF logging pipelines.